Divergence of CAT(0) Cube Complexes and Coxeter Groups: Introduction

 The class of groups that act geometrically on a CAT(0) cube complex is vast and includes both right-angled Artin groups and right-angled Coxeter groups.
 More generally, we ask which properties of CAT(0) cube complexes give rise to different divergence functions.

-The Rank Rigidity Theorem shows the existence of a rank one isometry in an irreducible, essential, locally compact CAT(0) cube complex with cocompact automorphism group \cite{CS} (the result actually holds under more general assumptions as well).
+The Rank Rigidity Theorem shows the existence of a rank one isometry in the automorphism group of an irreducible, essential, locally compact CAT(0) cube complex with cocompact automorphism group \cite{CS} (the result actually holds under more general assumptions as well).
 As a consequence, the divergence of these spaces is either linear or at least quadratic \cite{Hag2}.

-We prove for the case of right-angled Coxeter groups, there is an additional gap between quadratic and cubic divergence, and we classify exactly which right-angled Coxeter groups exhibit quadratic divergence.
+We prove that for the case of right-angled Coxeter groups, there is an additional gap between quadratic and cubic divergence, and we classify exactly which right-angled Coxeter groups exhibit quadratic divergence.

 \Restate{Theorem}{racg_quadratic_div_theorem}{} { Suppose the graph $\Gamma$ is not a non-trivial join.
 The right-angled Coxeter group $W_{\Gamma}$ exhibits quadratic divergence if and only if $\Gamma$ is CFS.
 If $\Gamma$ is not CFS, then the divergence of $W_{\Gamma}$ is at least cubic. }